 The next Council of Members' meeting will take place in Cascais on the 24th and 25th of November 2017.

-Raphael Ruppacher is one of the DBYN representatives.
-He explains what is his function as volunteer in advocacy work.
 Lilli Graf is one of the DBYN representatives.
 She explains what is her function as volunteer in advocacy work.
 On the first anniversary of the acceptance by the United Nations of the Sustainable Development Agenda till 2030, Don Bosco Network is launching A Salesian Response to the 2030 Agenda, emphasizing the commitment of Don Bosco organizations to the advancement of “poor and abandoned youth”.
 The Sustainable Development Goals were signed exactly a year ago and represent a challenge for the next 15 years.
 Unlike the Millennium Development Goals (MDGs), which were destined for developing countries, particularly the poorest, these apply to all countries, rich and poor.
 There are 17 Objectives that, with the accompanying 169 goals, constitute an agenda of progress and social transformation that will be achieved only if all stakeholders (governments, civil society, religious and private organizations) come together and work together.
 Don Bosco Youth-Net ivzw is one of the 18 co-signatories of this policy statement from the worldwide Don Bosco Movement. |

 All